bhavesh0411/Learnig-Main--part_1/README.md

-# sorta_learning(learnig main-1)
+# Learnig Main Project(part_1)
-- Learnig Main series consit of applying all the learning through small sorta_learning project series.
+- Learnig Main series consit of applying various concept learned through small projects of sorta_learning series.

 A project based on Understanding differnt concept of flutter and applying it to the main series
 Include: